New Jersey Explosion Attorney

 What is my Explosion Case Worth?

 On top of physical injury, an explosion injury may affect your livelihood and, if it happens in a residential area, your home and belongings.
 Nothing can bring back your memories and make you whole again, but legal action is a good place to start.
 Further, you deserve compensation for your injuries.
-The personal injury attorneys at Mandelbaum Barrett seek financial reimbursement on your behalf for:
+The personal injury attorneys at Mandelbaum Barrett PC seek financial reimbursement on your behalf for:

 - Medical bills and treatments, current and future